FOXHOUND0x/YouSuckAtCloudLabs/README.md

 A structured set of pulumi monorepo that follows the various cloud certification objectives.

 ### The goal
-To have a single mono-repo that is split by cloud provider and their respective certification paths from [Microsoft Learn](https://learn.microsoft.com/en-us/training/), [AWS Training and Certification](https://aws.amazon.com/training/), and [Google Cloud Training](https://cloud.google.com/training) and container technologies such as Docker and Kubernetes.
+To have a single mono-repo that is split by cloud provider and their respective certification paths from [Microsoft Learn](https://learn.microsoft.com/en-us/training/), [AWS Training and Certification](https://aws.amazon.com/training/), and [Google Cloud Training](https://cloud.google.com/training) and container technologies such as Docker and Kubernetes as well as some common devops tools like Packer, Vagrant, and consul and more.

 This will allow for a structured approach to learning cloud technologies and provide a way to deploy resources in a consistent manner.